sailngarbwm/VALA-Tech-camp-2021-Intro-to-Python/README.md

 ### In the cloud:

 Not sure if you want to go through the hassle of installing python?
-Then You can run this repository on a cloud instance, and try before you buy!
+Then You can run this repository on a cloud instance, and try before you buy (Note Python is still free though)!

 There are two ways to do this.
 One is to open up the repository in Binder, a free cloud machine that will allow you to run all the notebooks.
 Click on the "launch binder" button below to create your own personal jupyter cloud machine!